Swiatek to Raducanu: Five women to watch at the Australian Open

-MELBOURNE, Jan 10 — Iga Swiatek will be a hot favourite to win a first Australian Open when it begins on Sunday, but could face a stiff challenge from former champions Aryna Sabalenka and Naomi Osaka.
+MELBOURNE, Jan 13 — Iga Swiatek will be the hot favourite to win a first Australian Open when it begins tomorrow, but could face a stiff challenge from reigning champion Aryna Sabalenka.

 AFP Sport highlights five women to watch at first Grand Slam of the year: